Table of Contents

 Babe Zaharias Museum

 The Babe Didrikson Zaharias Museum & Visitor Center is located in Beaumont, Texas.
-It is situated in front of Interstate 10 and opens to the public Monday through Saturday from 9 AM to 5 PM.
+It is situated near I-10 and open to the public Monday through Saturday from 9 AM to 5 PM.

 Babe Zaharias Personal Life

-In 1953, Babe Zaharias had diagnosed with colon cancer.
-In 1954, after undergoing surgery, she was able to make a short-lived comeback.
-Impressively, she won the U.S. Women’s Open and the Vare Trophy for lowest scoring average a full month after having colostomy surgery.
-This was her 10th and final major victory.
-She died at the age of 45 years on September 27, 1956.
+In 1953, Babe Zaharias was diagnosed with colon cancer.
+Following surgery in 1954, she made a remarkable but brief comeback.
+Displaying her indomitable spirit, she clinched the U.S. Women’s Open and the Vare Trophy for the lowest scoring average just a month after undergoing a colostomy operation.
+This marked her 10th and final major victory.

 Babe Zaharias Fun Facts